heimdal/heimdal/lib/asn1/README.md

      --preserve-binary=TYPE-NAME
              Generate ‘_save’ fields in structs to preserve the original encoding of some sub-value.
-This is useful for cryptographic applications to avoid having to re-encode values to check signa‐ tures, etc.
+This is useful for cryptographic applications to avoid having to re-encode values to check signa- tures, etc.

      --sequence=TYPE-NAME
              Generate add/remove functions for ‘SET OF’ and ‘SEQUENCE OF’ types.

+     --decorate=TYPE-NAME:FIELD-TYPE:field-name[?]
+             Add to the TYPE-NAME SET or SEQUENCE type a field of the given FIELD-TYPE and field-name, but do not encode or decode this field.
+If the field-name ends in a question mark, then treat the field as OPTIONAL for the purposes of copy/free function stubs.
+             This is useful for adding fields to existing types that can be used for internal bookkeeping but which do not affect interoper- ability because they are not encoded.

      --one-code-file
              Generate a single source code file.
 Otherwise a separate code